Lightwaves/evilcli/README.md

 # evilcli
-An old proof of concept for a reverse tcp meterpreter application that I created a gist for.
+An old proof of concept for a reverse tcp meterpreter type application that I created a gist for.